- Standard Limit / Maximum Amount: No Limit (read more)

 - What Can Be Deducted: Unpaid rent, early termination penalty, unpaid utilities, unpaid sewage charges, and cost of damage to the unit (read more)

 - Time Limit for Return: 45 days from termination of the lease (read more)

 - Penalty if Not Returned on Time: Security deposit and attorney’s fees (read more)

 Purpose.
 Security deposits are like safety nets.
 They ensure compensation for any loss that the landlord might incur because of the tenant’s acts.
 It covers for incidents like damage to the property, termination of the lease without notice or non-payment of rent.

 Legal Basics.
 There is currently no limit on the amount Indiana landlords can demand as security deposit from which unpaid rent, penalty for early termination, cost of damage incurred, and unpaid sewer charges or utilities may be deducted.
 It must be returned within 45 days of termination of the lease.
-Otherwise, the landlord may be made to pay back the deposit and attorney’s fees.
+Otherwise, the landlord may be made need to pay back the deposit and attorney’s fees.

 Maximum Security Deposit Charge in Indiana

 On the state level, there is currently no limit on the amount Indiana landlords can charge a tenant as security deposit; however, certain city and county laws may impose such limits.

 Additional Pet Deposits: Under Indiana’s law, the landlord may ask for an additional pet deposit; however, people with disabilities who use service animals are entitled to full and equal access to housing.
 Thus, the tenant may not be discriminated and the landlord may not require the tenant to pay extra to have a service animal.
 If the service animal causes damage to the rental unit, the tenant is liable to pay for any damages.

 The Federal Fair Housing Act requires housing facilities to allow tenants who use service dogs and emotional support animals to have an equal opportunity to use and enjoy their home.